 That is the real advantage of purchasing several domain options.
 People may write the domain extension incorrectly or maybe they do it from memory, but by using parked domains you will always be sure that they end up where you want them to – on your home page.
 Domain parking is free with Pickaweb’s hosting services and you can park as many domains as you like.

 In the future he might want to buy a domain like Eddiesbarbershop.hair if and when the .hair domain extension becomes available for public registration.
 As and when that happens it is just a question of parking that domain too.
 Simple!

 One area that can cause a little bit of uncertainty is whether or not to register alternative domains based on possible misspelling by people.

-Overall this is probably over-hyped and is could be avoided simply by choosing a less complex domain name in the first place.
+Overall this is probably over-hyped and is could be avoided simply by choosing a less complex web name in the first place.

 But what if your potential clients spell it the other way?
 And to make matters worse your main competitor spots this and registers the alternative.
 Now you’re in a real pickle and you wish you’d bought the other spelling too.

 Isn’t it best to just avoid all of this in the first place and try to avoid using any words that may have common alternative spellings or be difficult to spell?

 The alternative is to just buy domains with loads of alternative spellings and pay the ongoing costs to renew them each year.